craigsapp/humextra/README.md

 If you want to use the "git" command to download the humextra software, there are several ways to install it:

-(1) In linux/unix, use some automated installation system which is instlled on your computer.
+(1) In linux/unix, use some automated installation system which is installed on your computer.
 Some possible methods: `yum install git`, `apt-get install git` (Ubuntu), or `emerge git` (Gentoo).

 (2) in OS X, use a package management system such as MacPorts (http://macports.org) or Homebrew (http://mxcl.github.io/homebrew).
-These are the OS X equivalents of apg-get/yum/emerge found on linux systems.
+These are the OS X equivalents of apt-get/yum/emerge found on linux systems.
 Typically you will also need to first install XCode from the Apple App Store (free).
 After installing XCode, go into its menu system and install the command-line development tools: (a) click on the Downloads tab in XCode (b) select "command line tools" (c) click on "install" button.
-If MacPorts is installed, then type `sudo port install git`.
+If MacPorts is installed, then type `sudo port install git`; for Homebrew the command would be `sudo brew install git`.

 Compiling